-Up to 20% of the investments may not aligned with these characteristics (#2 Other). "#2 Other" includes external funds, ETF, derivatives, bank deposits at sight, including cash held in current accounts with a bank accessible at any time.
+Up to 20% of the investments are not aligned with these characteristics (#2 Other). "#2 Other" includes derivatives, bank deposits at sight, including cash held in current accounts with a bank accessible at any time.
 These are used for Investment, hedging and efficient management portfolio purposes.
 There are no minimum environmental or social safeguards associated with these investments.
-A more detailed description of the specific asset allocation of this Sub-Fund can be found in the prospectus of this Sub-Fund.
+A more detailed description of the specific asset allocation of this Sub-Fund can be found in the prospectus.